ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 It is based on [the discrete logarithm problem.](https://en.wikipedia.org/wiki/Discrete_logarithm) And it is still one of the most critical protocols out there; **every TLS connection &#128274; from your browser and other places uses it!**

-> The protocol *makes possible to exchange secret key under the insecure line* with some proved security assumptions, if we select numbers correctly.
+> The protocol *makes possible to exchange shared secret key under the insecure line* with some proved security assumptions, if we select parameters correctly.

 Let's take a look at the original **Finite Field Diffie-Hellman** protocol.
 Wikipedia is *very accurate and correct* in cryptography, and you should read that about Diffie-Hellman.
 Here we have a shortened version.
 We don't have to understand all the maths related to the problem for understanding the protocol itself.